 Normally, I'd begin a review by describing a product's hardware, but Stadia's whole pitch is that you don't need one particular type of hardware.
 The Stadia Founder's Edition package (or the Stadia Premiere Edition, if you missed out on the Founder's wave) comes with a Chromecast Ultra, a Stadia controller and some cables.
 That's it.

 That's because Stadia isn't a console.
 It's a platform for streaming games from the cloud.
 You can play Stadia titles on a TV, on a computer or on a smartphone, although there are limitations on all of these categories, as I'll discuss later.
 You buy whichever game you want to play from Google, then stream it right away.
 There's no initial download, no patching and no buffering — just instantaneous gameplay.

 However, if you're wondering whether Stadia costs anything on top of the games themselves, that gets a little confusing.

 Google offers a Stadia Pro subscription for $10 per month, which you'll need if you want to stream games in 4K resolution with 5.1 surround sound.
-A Stadia Pro subscription will also get you a complimentary game every now and then — the first one is Destiny 2 — as well as occasional discounts on other games.
+A Stadia Pro subscription will also get you a complimentary game every now and then, as well as occasional discounts on other games.

 It's never fun to set up a new gaming system.
 Consoles require tedious updates and installations, and a new PC may be nothing but a handful of components until you cobble it together yourself.
 But even acknowledging those difficulties, the setup process for Stadia was one of the most confusing and irritating I've ever gone through.